NoiseTinker/NamiLib/README.markdown

 NamiLib
 =======

-A library for basic signal processing implemented in C.
+A library for basic signal generation and processing implemented in C.

 Written as exercise.